joelchrono12/joelchrono12.ml/_posts/2022-03-14-logging-out-of-youtube.md

 My main focus was to look at YouTube as its most essential form: a **search engine**.
 I only left a search bar for the main page, and the video frame, description and comments for each video page.
 It was all looking pretty nice, I also added the Return YouTube Dislike extension, because its nice.

-At some point I restored the discover page because I tried another extension that allowed me to group subscription and keep track of them without an account, named [PocketTube](https://yousub.info/), and it didn't show its custom feeds if I disabled the whole thing.
+At some point I restored the discover page because I tried another extension that allowed me to group subscriptions and keep track of them without an account, named [PocketTube](https://yousub.info/), and it didn't show its custom feeds if I disabled the whole thing.

 # Changing Browser settings